 Emilio Pucci was the kingpin of textile reinvention and beautiful prints in the fifties and sixties.
-His designs revolutionized the world of fashion, knocking the previous trend of dull colors and heavy fabrics out of fashion and developing a fan following that was almost unheard of at the time.
-Today, original Pucci prints from the beginning of his career are highly collectible items.
-This does not mean Pucci has been relegated to history, the brand’s current designs are equally coveted items in every starlicious diva’s wardrobe.
+His designs revolutionized the world of fashion.
+They knocked the previous trend of dull colors and heavy fabrics out of fashion and developing a fan following that was almost unheard of at the time.
+Today, original Emilio Pucci prints from the beginning of his career are highly collectible items.
+This does not mean Pucci has been relegated to history.
+The brand’s current designs are equally coveted items in every starlicious diva’s wardrobe.

 Marchese Emilio Pucci di Barsento was born in 1914 in Naples, Italy, the son of a wealthy aristocrat.
-He was raised in the lap of luxury, and became an avid skier and scholar, earning his PhD in Political Science and joining the Italian Olympic ski team in 1934.
-In 1935, Pucci earned a skiing scholarship and attended university in the United States, where he first started designing sportswear for his ski team.
+He was raised in the lap of luxury.
+He became an avid skier and scholar, earning his Ph.D. in Political Science and joining the Italian Olympic ski team in 1934.
+Therefore, in 1935, Pucci earned a skiing scholarship and attended university in the United States.
+That is where he first started designing sportswear for his ski team.
 After serving several years as a pilot for the Italian Air Force during wartime, Pucci returned to his home in Italy due to health concerns that kept him from flying.
 The family lost most of its fortune in the war years.

 Once he was back home, his luck turned when skiing one day on the slopes of St. Moritz, a reporter from Harper’s Bazaar, Toni Frissel, noticed Pucci and his outfit.
-After taking some photos, her editor discovered that Pucci had designed his own skiwear, and invited him to create some pieces for a photo session on winter fashion.
-The designs were featured in the winter 1948 edition of Harper’s Bazaar, and the fashion world got its first taste of Pucci’s style and aesthetic.
+After taking some photos, her editor discovered that Pucci had designed his own skiwear.
+Then, he invited him to create some pieces for a photo session on winter fashion.
+The designs were featured in the winter 1948 edition of Harper’s Bazaar.
+Meanwhile, the fashion world got its first taste of Pucci’s style and aesthetic.

 In 1949, Pucci opened his first shop in Capri, and by 1950 he had created his first couture line of clothing and presented it in France.
 While others were making stuffy suits out of cumbersome fabrics, Pucci was using bold colors and prints on lightweight materials.